Trump can’t stop tweeting about ever-bluer Virginia and its governor. But his campaign is quiet on TV.

 At the Newport News rally last month, Trump said he lost Virginia because he didn’t really contest the state that time.

 “We did really well last time and I never came, I never did anything,” he said.
-“I said [to advisers], ‘Why didn’t I go for Virginia?”
-In fact, Trump and running-mate Mike Pence spent significant time and money in Virginia in 2016, making a combined 21 campaign visits and spending millions on TV.
+“I said [to advisers], ‘Why didn’t I go for Virginia?’ ” In fact, Trump and running mate Mike Pence spent significant time and money in Virginia in 2016, making a combined 21 campaign visits and spending millions on TV.

-Perhaps more stinging to Trump than that loss is the rebuke Virginia’s given him every Election Day since.
+Perhaps more stinging to Trump than that loss is the rebuke Virginia has given him every Election Day since.
 An enduring anti-Trump wave helped Democrats flip 15 state House seats and retain the governorship in 2017; capture three congressional seats and retain a U.S. Senate seat in 2018; and win control of the state House and Senate in 2019.

 “He has been the greatest get-out-the-vote operation in the history of the Democratic Party of Virginia,” said former governor Terry McAuliffe (D), whose term overlapped one year with Trump’s.